-Prestbury Parish Council has 12 Parish Councillors each of whom is elected for a term of up to four years by the electors of the Parish.
+Prestbury Parish Council has a constituency of 12 Parish Councillors.
+The Councillors have to stand for election every four years or, if there are vacancies in-between elections, Councillors can be co-opted.
 The Statement as to Persons Nominated for the current term (2019-2023) can be accessed for the Prestbury Ward here, for the Butley Ward here, and for the Fallibroome Ward here.
 A statutory annual meeting is held in May at which the Chairman and Vice Chairman of Council are elected by the Council members at the start of the Civic Year which runs from May to April.
 Declarations of interest can be found here.

 Cllr Keith Podmore - Chair